Charter Schools - Governance

-This page contains information about the Annual Governance Reporting Form as well as board member and officer training.
+This page contains information about the Annual Governance Reporting Form as well as training for board member and officer.

 Board Member and Officer Training

 Texas Education Code (TEC) §12.123 and Texas Administrative Code (TAC) §§ 100.1102 through 100.1105 set the training requirements.

 Commissioner Rules require that the following officials complete a training course (unless exemptions apply):

 - members of the governing body of the charter holder

 - members of the governing body of the charter school